 - Limitations – no one is perfect and it is important that you can reflect on your strengths and weaknesses in order to develop yourself and work to your greatest skills;

-- A sense of humour – may also be key – especially as a junior doctor!
+- A sense of humour – this may also be key – especially as a junior doctor!

 Most of those soft skills are tested in the interview.
-Two thirds of universities now used MMI (Multiple Mini Interview) rather than a traditional panel interview.
-The MMI format uses short independent assessments, called “stations”, as part of a timed circuit.
-A 45 minutes interview can therefore be divided into 9 mini interviews of 5 minutes.
+Two thirds of universities now used the Multiple Mini Interview (MMI) rather than a traditional panel interview.
+The MMI format uses short independent assessments, called ‘stations’, as part of a timed circuit.
+A 45-minute interview can therefore be divided into nine mini-interviews of 5 minutes each.
 The candidate moves from station to station, usually room to room or table to table, and is asked a question targeting soft skills and logical thinking, and must answer in the imparted time.
-Whatever the outcome the candidate moves to the next station and starts afresh each time, so even if you stumble up on one question not everything is lost!
+Whatever the outcome the candidate moves to the next station and starts afresh each time, so even if you stumble on one question not everything is lost!
 All the scoring is then added in the end to make up an overall assessment of the candidate’s performance.
 This type of interview has been shown to be fairer, as it targets particular soft skills more and is also a social equaliser as it does not advantage the perhaps more eloquent public school students.

 Being a doctor

 Like all careers, there are positive and negative aspects to being a doctor.

 It is not an easy decision whether to ‘bite the bullet’ and complete your medical school application.
 The challenges are stacked up in front of you and you need to be determined enough to face them.

 Even if you are convinced you want to be a doctor, you should still gain as much insight and experience of the career as possible to give you the best chance of convincing a medical school that you would be a good candidate.

 Sources of information and experience

 There are lots of sources of information and experience that you should explore to prepare you for making your decision and then your application: